When training for a Ride, you should focus on getting you ready for the following components:

 In order to prevent serious injury from the heat:

 - Keep yourself fully hydrated.
-Even water that has become lukewarm will replenish the precious body fluids that pour out of a rider’s body on a hot summer day.
+Even water that has become lukewarm will replenish the precious bodily fluids that pour out of a rider’s body on a hot summer day.

 - Energy drinks and electrolyte replacements can be useful for sustained exertion and competition.